Juniper/contrail-specs/neutron_FWaaSv2.md

     firewall policies per firewall group.
 - On which direction firewall policy are applied:
-  - **Contrail** defines if firewall rules are applied on endpoint 1 or 2 or both with the  firewall rule `direction` attribut
+  - **Contrail** defines if firewall rules are applied on endpoint 1 or 2 or both with the  firewall rule `direction` property
-  - **Neutron** definies if a firewall policy is applied on ingress or egress port traffic when a policy is applied to a firewall group.
+  - **Neutron** defines if a firewall policy is applied on ingress or egress port traffic when a policy is applied to a firewall group.

 To leverage that two differences, we proposed to not rely on the Contrail `tag`